commanded/commanded/guides/Usage.md

     end
     ```

+5. Define an application to host the aggregate and supporting processes:

+    ```elixir
+    defmodule BankApp do
+      use Commanded.Application,
+        otp_app: :bank,
+        event_store: [adapter: Commanded.EventStore.Adapters.InMemory]

+      router BankRouter
+    end
+    ```

+    This application is configured to use in-memory event store included with Commanded for testing.

-5. Create an event handler module that updates a bank account balance:
+6. Create an event handler module that updates a bank account balance:

     ```elixir
     defmodule AccountBalanceHandler do